asyncapi/modelina/examples/go-generate-json-annotation/README.md

-# Java Generate Jackson Annotation
+# Go Generate JSON Annotation

-A basic example on how to generate models with jackson annotation
+A basic example on how to generate models with JSON annotation.

 ## How to run this example